Skip to Main Content

 The following content elements exist:

 • Databases – highly organized scholarly search engines available from the USC Libraries or that are freely available [i.e., open access].
-They offer access to magazines, newspapers, and/or journal articles.
+They primarily offer access to scholarly journal articles, but may also include magazine and newspaper articles.
 Some also provide access to books, research reports, doctoral dissertations, videos, statistics, and/or audio files.

 • Organizational Resources – links to information produced and/or made available by government agencies, non-governmental organizations, non-profit groups, or think tanks and research centers.